Chieze-Franklin/bizdom/packages/core/README.md

 Whenever you register a repository in the domain by calling `domain.registerRepository`, a service of the same name is created under the hood.
 This service exposes the same methods exposed by the repository.
-However, a service ensures that before the relevant rules, events, and middleware are run before and after certain repository actions.
+However, a service ensures that the relevant rules, events, and middleware are run before and after certain repository actions.

 ```ts